MOH Warns Of 3 Types Of Fake Doctors. Here's How To Check If Your Doctor Is Legit

-It did not help that there was a general high demand for quick and cheap medical or dental care
+It does not help that there is a general high demand for quick and cheap medical or dental care

-Dr Noor Hisham said many factors were believed to drive uncertified individuals to open clinics or provide health care services, especially since it proved to be a lucrative business.
+Dr Noor Hisham said many factors are believed to drive uncertified individuals to open clinics or provide health care services, especially since it proved to be a lucrative business.

 He mentioned other factors including expensive cost of treatment at private health care facilities, patients not being covered by insurance, lengthy waiting times at public healthcare centres, lack of awareness of the dangers and implications of receiving treatment from untrained individuals, and believing advertisements.

-The public can check the registration status of medical doctors and dentists online
+The public are encouraged to check the registration status of medical doctors and dentists online

 You can check if your medical practitioner is registered on the MMC website.